techrityorg/Mentorship/curriculum/Web/HTML&CSS/Week0/README.md

-# Welcome to HackYourFuture!
+# Welcome to Techrity!

-Hi new student, welcome to HackYourFuture!
-In this document you'll find all the instructions you need in order to prepare yourself for your journey in HackYourFuture, and beyond!
+Hi, new mentee, welcome to Techrity!
+In this document, you'll find all the instructions you need in order to prepare yourself for your journey in TMP, and beyond!

 ## Agenda